 In our review look for a versatile, stable flip flop, not something you only wear around the house or walk to the beach in.
 Having San Diego roots we understand the idea of literally living in these shoes, and we wanted to reward products that don't limit your movement or create a dangerous situation should you decide to go scrambling through rivers or using them for climbing approaches.
 We test them above and under water, with and without socks, on a variety of surfaces, and, well I think you get the idea.

 We must admit we picked some great flops to test because all of those tested performed extremely well in this category.
-The Croc Modi Flips perform best by far when wet.
-The plastic nubs that connect with the bottom of your feet provide exceptional traction in normally slippery conditions.
-Strangely enough the bottoms of the Crocs might even grip better in wet conditions than they do on dry surfaces.
-The Chaco Flip EcoTread also perform extremely well in wet conditions and have straps that never stretch out creating a loss in stability.
+The Chaco Flip EcoTread performs exceptionally well in wet conditions and has straps that never stretch out creating a loss in stability.

 Our overall winner in the category of stability and versatility is the OluKai Ohana (I'm sure you can guess which pair will end up winning our Editors' Choice Award).
 They fit snug, stay centered on our feet even when jogging or running, are extremely functional wet and dry, and perform just as well at the beach as they do in the mountains.
 They are also stylish enough to wear out to dinner (we'll get into that in a second).
 One drawback is that the ultra-comfortable material has the tendency to hold odors, so after pushing the limits of these sandals in strenuous and sometimes sweaty tests we find that they get a bit stinkier than their competitors.